Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/assets.md

 ### 7. Profiler module

 Once BuildReports are enabled the Addressables [Profiler module](https://docs.unity3d.com/Packages/com.unity.addressables@1.21/manual/ProfilerModule.html) can notify you at runtime whenever AssetBundles are loaded or unloaded.
 You can use this information to optimize the memory usage of your game.
-The first step is to install the Unity Profiling Core API from the PackageManager.<br>
+The first step is to install the Unity Profiling Core API.
+It may have been included automatically when you installed the Addressables package, but if it wasn't you can search for it in the PackageManager.<br>
 <br>
 <figure markdown="span">
     ![profiler_module_1.png](assets/images/profiler_module_1.png)